mjedmonds/dotfiles/README.md

 ####Why?

-This enables reconfiguring my daily setup on new Linux/Unix systems substainially easier while providing a backup for my configuration.
+A dotfile repo enables reconfiguring my daily setup on new Linux/Unix systems substainially easier while providing a backup for my configuration.
 I can't honestly recommend blindly using this as your configuration, however it may give you inspiration for yours.
 You can use this setup to create your own dotfile repo!

 ##Installation
 To clone the entire repo, including submodules, run: